EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 Readable code facilitates the reading and understanding of the code, and thereby the evolution of the codebase.
 Readable code saves future developers' time and effort.

+## What practices are there to help me improve the readability of my code?

-## How can you make your code readable?
+## How can I make my code readable?

 ### Description